 Past survey results and comments:

-As a result of past Open Government surveys, NFOIC, Media Law Resource Center and Investigative Reporters and Editors have outlined three recommendations to make government more open, accessible and transparent:
+As a result of past Open Government surveys, NFOIC and participating journalism and media law organizations have outlined three recommendations to make government more open, accessible and transparent:

-- Increasing government officials’ knowledge regarding open government responsibilities
+- Increase government officials’ knowledge and training regarding open government responsibilities and requirements

 - More education of citizens about open government laws and policies in their states and communities